duneanalytics/docs/docs/app/dashboards.md

 You can resize the image by simply resizing the widget it is contained in.

 You can combine images and text in one widget.

+## Keeping your Dashboard up to date

+Dashboards on Dune are not updated automatically.
+You can refresh your Dashboard by clicking on the "Run" button in the top right corner.

+Alternatively, you can schedule your Dashboard to be refreshed in regular intervals.

+<div style="position: relative; padding-bottom: calc(63.83333333333333% + 41px); height: 0; width: 100%"><iframe src="https://demo.arcade.software/doDebCcmeiVj5xKiq4nK?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Meta Monitoring"></iframe></div>

+To schedule a dashboard:

+1. Click on the "clock" icon in the top right corner
+2. Select the frequency you want your Dashboard to be refreshed
+3. Select the execution tier you want to use
+4. Click on "Save"

+You can also schedule individual queries to be refreshed.
+This is useful if you have a Dashboard with many queries and only want to refresh a few of them.
+Learn more about scheduling queries [here](/query-editor/query-scheduler.md).

+## Sharing your Dashboard

+You can share your public Dashboard by simply sharing the URL.
+For private dashboards, viewers need to be part of the same team as the team that owns the Dashboard.
+Alternatively, you can also share your Dashboard with individual users via the "Share" button in the top right corner.